Skip to content

 When Google released Gemma 4 in April 2026 with native function calling and Day-0 vLLM support, I saw an opportunity to explore a question that had been nagging me: can a smaller open-weights model at the tactical edge solve real problems autonomously if you give it the right harness?

-Not by throwing a bigger model at it.
-Not by calling a cloud API.
-By combining two architectures I hadn't really seen used together before: Ralph loop persistence — where an agent doesn't quit when it fails but keeps grinding, using external state to persist across context boundaries — with Reflexion-style self-improvement, where each failure produces a self-critique that makes the next attempt smarter.
+The bet: a smaller model can punch above its weight if the harness around it is doing the right work.
+Specifically, by combining two architectures I hadn't really seen used together before: Ralph loop persistence — where an agent doesn't quit when it fails but keeps grinding, using external state to persist across context boundaries — with Reflexion-style self-improvement, where each failure produces a self-critique that makes the next attempt smarter.
 I wanted to build that combined harness from scratch, understand every design decision firsthand, and run it on a Dell PowerEdge XR7620 with four NVIDIA L4 GPUs.
 No cloud dependency.
 No internet required.
 Everything local.

 Why all this documentation?